Study: Climate Change Poses an Existential Threat to Outdoor Recreation

 “Across the whole U.S., we were finding that in the summer, as temperatures warm, we would expect to see visitation decrease at many parks and protected areas,” Wilkins said.
 “I guess, in a lot of places, it’s going to be getting too warm that people are no longer going to want to be visiting in the summer necessarily.”

 In other words, demand for recreation on public lands will shift, creating a massive sea change for businesses that cater to outdoor enthusiasts—brands, retailers, adventure guides, and even non-outdoor shops in towns that serve as gateways to national parks and other recreation hotspots.

 Toss in other environmental factors, such as wildfires, and the prospect of a rapidly shifting outdoor recreation economy grows exponentially.

-One positive note in this otherwise alarming study: Warming temps may provide an opportunity in regions known for winter activities such as skiing to begin offering or expanding summer activity options.
+One positive note in this otherwise alarming study: warming temps may provide an opportunity in regions known for winter activities such as skiing to begin offering or expanding summer activity options.

-“In the winter, as temperatures continue to warm, more people are going to want to be visiting parks and protected areas in the winter than they have in the past,” Wilkins says.
+“In the winter, as temperatures continue to warm, more people are going to want to be visiting parks and protected areas in the winter than they have in the past,” Wilkins said.
 “I think some types of people might actually have more opportunity to recreate on public lands.
 For instance, people who really like mountain biking.
 As the climate warms and there’s less snow, that also expands the mountain biking season or the hiking season.
 So it’s not necessarily good for everyone, but I think certain groups of people might have longer seasons where you can be outdoors in—and I think that’s a positive.”